aragaomiguel/certifications/README.md

-# certificates
+# Certificates
-Here you can find some of my certificates.
+## Here you can find some of my certificates.